-Referral Process for New Clients
+Referral Process for New Clients (please read this through)

-We, at TBCforCBT have found that the following intake process helps us help you to make better decisions about whether this is the right treatment or therapist for you.
-Far too many clients have reported starting right off with a new counselor, only to find out that it wasn’t a good match for them, thereby wasting valuable time and money.
-In addition we want to make sure that we are capable of addressing the specific problems you want help for.
+We, at TBC for CBT have found that the following intake process helps us help you to make better decisions about whether this is the right program for you.
+Far too many clients have reported starting right off with a new counselor, only to find out that it wasn’t a good match for them, or they don’t make any progress on their goals, thereby wasting valuable time and money.
+In addition, we want to make sure that we are capable of addressing the specific problems you want help for.
 We do not assume that all therapists are skilled at treating all problems or that all clients will “click” with all therapists.

-- The consultation appointment starts off with the therapist meeting with you and your support people first and then with you alone.
-You’ll be asked to share the reasons for seeking counseling, your history of prior treatment, and other pertinent information in order to better understand your situation and needs.
+The consultation appointment begins with the therapist meeting with you and your support people first and then with you alone.
+You’ll be asked to share the reasons for seeking therapy, your history of prior treatment, and other pertinent information in order to better understand your situation and needs.
 In addition, you will be oriented to the types of services we provide.
 At the end of this session the therapist will provide you with treatment recommendations which may include a recommendation for a preliminary treatment plan at TBC for CBT or other referrals if necessary.
 At that point you will have a decision to say yes, no, or “I’ll think about it” about starting treatment here.

-- Once an agreement is made that treatment will start at TBC for CBT, issues such as payment, frequency, scheduling and other initial treatment planning decisions will be decided.
+Once an agreement is made that treatment will start at TBC for CBT, issues such as payment, frequency, scheduling and other initial treatment planning decisions will be decided.